How to File for Child Support in California

 Step 3: Create an agreement

 Some agencies offer mediation, allowing couples to set child support payments in a safe and supported environment.
 They can skip the courtroom, which saves both time and money.
-And these meetings can reduce stress levels too.
+These meetings can reduce stress levels, too.

-Couples that agree sign formal documents filed with the courts, and the payments are court-mandated.
+Couples who agree sign formal documents filed with the court, and the payments are court-mandated.

 If couples can't agree, they must go to court.
 The agency can help couples fill out paperwork, file it, and set dates with the California court system.
 Trials move quickly, and parents should be prepared to offer proof of their income and debts.
 At the end of a court case, judges set a formal child support payment amount.